coleifer/peewee/docs/peewee/api.rst

       scalar values are anticipated (e.g. multiple aggregations in a single query) then you may specify ``as_tuple=True`` to get the row tuple.

+      A ``LIMIT 1`` is applied internally, so only a single row is requested from the database.
+The query itself is not modified.

       Example:

       .. code-block:: python